CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_11_11.md

 2. Finish compiling a Morphological Chart
 3. Complete an Evaluation Matrix to get a final conceptual design finalized
 4. Figure out how to ssh into the Stingray over Wifi
-5. Begin compiling Final Presentation charts and graphs and start the final paper
+5. Begin compiling Final Presentation charts and graphs and finish the final paper
-6. We are still waiting to completely register with RoboNation
+6. We filled out the intent to compete form and are still waiting to completely register with RoboNation
+7. Attend RoboBoat meeting on Friday 11/13/2020 at 6:00pm

 ### What are your next steps?